-- Portland Community College’s Cascade Gallery, Helzer Art Gallery (Rock Creek campus), North View Gallery (Sylvania campus) and Southeast Campus Gallery.
+- Portland Community College’s Cascade Paragon Gallery, Rock Creek Helzer Gallery, North View Gallery (Sylvania campus) and Southeast Campus Gallery.

 - Lewis & Clark College’s Ronna and Eric Hoffman Gallery of Contemporary Art.

-- the Oregon College of Art and Craft.
+- the galleries of Oregon College of Art and Craft.

 - Reed College’s Douglas F. Cooley Memorial Art Gallery.

-- the BC Gallery at the University of Portland.
+- the Buckley Center Gallery at the University of Portland.